Functional Design and Architecture (Second Edition)

 The book is project-based.
 Actually, 2-projects-based.

 • Andromeda.
-A SCADA-like application and simulator for star ships controlling.
+A SCADA-like application and simulator for starship control.
 The first 5 chapters of the book describe the architecture and design of this project.

 My articles about Hierarchical Free Monads: